 5:00pm – Food Trucks Open at Poipu Beach.

 You’ll find places to eat around the main county pavilion at Poipu Beach Park.
-Look for The Fresh Shave, Kickshaw’s, Rafael’s Aloha Taco’s, Porky’s, Live Fire Pizza, Chipwrecked, Roots in Culture, and Sumiko’s Kettle Corn.
+Look for The Fresh Shave, Kickshaw’s, Rafael’s Aloha Taco’s, Ono Pops, Kauai Poke Company, Chipwrecked and more!

 6:15pm – Free Outdoor Movie.

-After sunset, a feature movie begins for the entire family to enjoy.
-This year’s title is, The Boss Baby shown on a big outdoor screen.
+After sunset, a feature movie begins for the entire family to enjoy on large outdoor screen.
+This year’s movie is Small Foot.

 8:15pm (Sharp!) – Hawaii Fireworks Hosted by the Poipu Beach Resort Association.